Utah’s classroom phone ban takes hold in Iron County: teachers hopeful, students skeptical - Iron County Today

 While students weigh whether they’ll adapt or push back, school staff say the constant presence of phones in past years left teachers fighting for attention.

-At Cedar Middle School, wellness room coach Aleese Cardon said the devices had become an obstacle to learning.
+At Cedar Middle School, wellness room coach Aleese Cardon echoed Ludlow’s sentiments that the devices had become an obstacle to learning.

 “Phones are a huge distraction,” Cardon said.
-“They’re so worried about their phone going off that they’re not learning.
-Also, I don’t think there’s anything wrong with being bored — this generation has no idea how to be bored and when they’re not on their phones they’ll tell you they’re bored.”
+“They’re so worried about their phone going off that they’re not learning”.

-Cardon said misuse goes beyond distraction, pointing to privacy violations when students record or photograph others without consent and share the content online.
+For students, the adjustment may take time but for teachers, it’s a chance to reclaim the classroom.
+Whether the new policy strikes the right balance between discipline and flexibility remains to be seen, but one thing is certain: phones are no longer the most visible presence in Utah’s schools.

-“Within minutes, a video can be viral,” she said.
-“And then it’s shared online, like on Snapchat and instead of one student not learning, now multiple students are distracted with that one video or photo that just went viral.”
+Editor’s Note/Clarification: Aleese Cardon is not a spokesperson for the Iron County School District or Cedar Middle School.
+Her comments reflect her personal perspective only.